abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android.md

         android update project --target "android-23" --path . ndk-build
         ant debug

+  * Note: If you get an error saying that the android command could not be found, it is because your `PATH` environment variable was not set properly as is described above.
+You may also need to install the JDK if you do not have it installed already.

 You can substitute `android-23` above for the SDK version that you have installed on your machine.
 To find out which SDKs are installed run `android list target` in the terminal.